carlosedp/cluster-monitoring/Readme.md

 * kube-state-metrics
 * CoreDNS
 * Grafana
-* SMTP relay to Gmail for Grafana notifications
+* SMTP relay to Gmail for Grafana notifications (optional)

 There are additional modules (disabled by default) to monitor other components of the infra-structure.
 These can be disabled on `vars.jsonnet` file by setting the module in `installModules` to `false`.